 The SLAs for category A and B situations will become effective 12 months after the Suppliers start to provide smart meter installation roll-out plans

-Following working group discussion it was agreed that the above key principles would be included in the final legal drafting but that there would be a 6 month post implementation review to review the key principles and agree whether any changes are required.
+Following Working Group discussion it was agreed that the above key principles would be included in the final legal drafting but that there would be a 6 month post implementation review to review the key principles and agree whether any changes are required.
 A further review should also be held 6 month after the SLAs become effective.
 If subsequent changes are required these will form part of a new DCUSA change proposal.

+DCP 195A includes all of the principles described above and in addition includes the following:

+From 27 February 2015 DNOs to inform the Supplier and MOP of agreed appointment dates as soon as reasonably practicable and in any case within 2 working days of making that appointment

+Any cancellation and or subsequent re-booking of an appointment shall be notified by the same means and in the same timescales.

 DCP 195 WORKING GROUP

-The DCUSA Panel established a Working Group to assess DCP 195.
+The DCUSA Panel established a Working Group to assess DCP 195 and the group also assessed DCP 195A.
 The Working Group was comprised of Supplier, Distributor, Meter Operator and Ofgem representatives.

 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.